hancockjt/demo-spring-boot/spring-boot-samples/spring-boot-sample-atmosphere/README.md

-This is the sample project I am using to create a demo pipeline in Jenkins 2
+This is the sample project I am using to create a demo pipeline in Jenkins 2.
+Currently setting build triggers.